 For example if you searched for ‘Eliza Brown’, one of the entries has the document reference PPC [Prisoners’ Petitions and Cases] 1442.
 Looking this up in the descriptive list reveals it is found on reel M2134.
 You can then scroll through to the petition 1442 and discover the full text.
 In this case Eliza hopes that “Your Honour will order her to be discharged or to send her of to Botany Bay immediately and relieve her of her present distressed situation for which petitioner shall forever pray.”

-Continuing the groundbreaking work begun with compilation of the digital index and filming of records as part of the AJCP, the National Library is currently digitising all AJCP material including the Irish Transportation Registers.
+Continuing the groundbreaking work begun with compilation of the digital index and filming of records as part of the AJCP, the National Library has digitised all AJCP material including the Irish Transportation Registers.
 You can find more details in our blog Australian Joint Copying Project Reimagined.
-As a result, you will soon be able to search the online index and navigate to the digitised records from anywhere in the world.
+As a result, you can now search the online index and navigate to the digitised records from anywhere in the world.

 So why not look-up your ancestor’s names – you never know what convicts and crimes could be hiding in your family history.
 Not sure where to start or need some tips to solve a convict conundrum?
 Make sure to read through our Family History Research Guides, and if you’re still stuck don’t hesitate to Ask a Librarian.